mighty-gerbils/gerbil/README.md

 ```

 This will install Gerbil in `/opt/gerbil`; all you have to do then is
 add `/opt/gerbil/bin` to your path.
+Obviously, you can customize the
+install prefix by using the `--prefix=/path/to/gerbil/installation`
+configure option.

 **Note** the default configuration has some dependencies you may need
 to install: sqlite, zlib, and libcrypto/openssl.